-47Advisory Committee, Third Opinion on Serbia, paras.118-121.
+47 Advisory Committee, Third Opinion on Serbia, paras.
+118-121.

-49Advisory Committee, Third Opinion on Serbia, Recommendations in paras.122 and 123.
+49 Advisory Committee, Third Opinion on Serbia, Recommendations in paras.
+122 and 123.

-50Advisory Committee, Third Opinion on Serbia, paras.143 and 144 and Recommendation in para.
+50 Advisory Committee, Third Opinion on Serbia, paras.
+143 and 144 and Recommendation in para.
 146.

-The Advisory Committee has welcomed the legislative changes that have addressed the previously existing legal inconsistences relating the use of minority languages and script,51 but it has also observed the uneven implementation of the right to use minority languages in contact with the authorities at the local level, a slower progress in introducing minority languages in official use outside of Vojvodina, a lack of staff proficient in minority languages where these are in official use and a lack of sufficient resources for translation of official documents in minority languages.52 The Advisory Committee has recommended a flexible application (in terms of traditional settlement of persons belonging to national minorities) of the threshold (15 per cent) for the official use of minority languages, provide sufficient resources and raise awareness so that persons belonging to national minority settlements at the local level who are proficient in minority languages, provide sufficient resources and raise awareness so that persons belonging to national minority languages.53
+where these are in official use and a lack of sufficient resources for translation of official documents in minority languages.52 The Advisory Committee has recommended a flexible application (in terms of traditional settlement of persons belonging to national minorities) of the threshold (15 per cent) for the official use of minority languages, to recruit civil servants at the local level who are proficient in minority languages, provide sufficient resources and raise awareness so that persons belonging to national minorities can exercise their rights effectively.53